Skip to content

 Gender-based violence is prevalent across the world, including in Scotland.
 Looking at sexual crime, at least 37% of the 15,049 Sexual crimes recorded in 2021-22 by the police were related to a victim under the age of 18.
 For those with experience of serious sexual assault, the first (or only) incident occurred between the ages of 16 and 20 for more than half (55%).
 Generally, there is an underreporting of these crimes and in 2020-21 there were 2,176 cases reported to the police, but only 152 prosecutions and just 78 convictions.
 All of these statistics paint a picture of how widespread violence is, including for young people, and how the legal system is failing victims.

 The Equally Safe strategy in Scotland aims to end the violence facing women and girls in Scotland and achieve greater gender equality.
-In addition, new legislation called the Victims, Witnesses, and Justice Reform Bill is in process to improve legal systems handling cases of sexual offences.
+In addition, new legislation called the Victims, Witnesses, and Justice Reform Act was passed at the end of 2025 to try to improve the experience of victims and witnesses in the justice system.

 Our next steps